jeff-dillon/bajillion/README.md

 1. [Median Home Price by State](https://worldpopulationreview.com/state-rankings/median-home-price-by-state)

-...
+## Data Cleaning

+Cleaning the list of billionaires from Forbes involved:
+1. convert the forbes HTML table to CSV using online converter
+1. remove blank lines
+1. convert rank from string to int
+1. parse the net worth ro remove characters and convert from float to int
+1. omit the change column from the raw file

 ## Project Backlog
 - [x] Document the Problem / Question in the README
 - [x] Find the data
-- [ ] Describe the raw data
-- [ ] Create Python script to clean the data
+- [x] Create Python script to clean the data
-- [ ] Create CLI app to display the Data
+- [ ] Create CLI app to display the cleaned Data